A Comprehensive Guide to Using the SF Command-Line Interface (with examples)

 Explanation:

-• --setalias organization: Sets an alias for the authorized organization, which can be used when referencing the organization in subsequent commands.
+• --setalias organization: Assigns a user-friendly alias to the authorized organization, making it easier to reference in subsequent commands.

-• --instanceurl organization_url: Specifies the URL of the Salesforce instance to be authorized.
+• --instanceurl organization_url: Specifies the URL of the Salesforce instance you are authorizing, which may include custom domains used for specific Salesforce organizations.

 Use case 2: List all authorized organizations